nodejs/community-committee/README.md

 This repository is for bootstrapping the Community Committee structure.
 In the future this may turn into a separate org, but for now things are organized entirely in this repository.

 ## Contributing
-code commits !== the only means to contributions.
+Code commits !== the only means to contributions.

 One of the defining characteristics of this committee is to celebrate the work and acheivements of groups and individuals outside of traditional code projects.